aleksandr-dzhumurat/brazilan-ecom-delivery-time-prediction/README.md

 This project focuses on developing and deploying a delivery time prediction model using e-commerce data.

-The aim is to predict the delivery time for orders based on various factors
+The aim is to *predict the delivery time* for orders based on various factors

 * customer ZIP-code
 * seller XIP-code
 * delivery distance

+We are implement
+* batch prediction (3-6k orders per month)
+* realtime FastAPI prediction service

 Model enhances the efficiency of logistics and improving customer satisfaction.